 We encourage resident artists to pursue work that relates to Shinnecock’s history, the local landscape, community based work, and critical engagement in issues of diversity, race, and identity.

-The Ma's House Residency Open Call is closed until January 2023
+The Ma's House Residency Application is now Closed!

 The Ma’s House Artist Residency is open to national and international BIPOC artists 21+ years of age.
 A variety of disciplines are accepted including, but not limited to: visual arts, media/new genre, performance, architecture, film/video, literature, interdisciplinary arts, and music composition.
 Solo artists or collaborative groups (up to three people) are welcome to apply.

 Applicants will be chosen based on project proposals, artistic merit, feasibility/logistics of the residency, and how the artist will benefit from working at Ma’s House and Shinnecock.

 Residencies will be scheduled by mutual agreement between accepted resident artists and Ma’s House year-round.

 Residencies can be a minimum of a weekend and a maximum of two weeks.
 Artists from federally recognized tribes may apply for up to six months.